Am I the only one still in love with Audrey and Katharine Hepburn?

 If there’s one cogent indicator of how drastically things have changed since “our day,” it is in generational celebrity.

 Sure, at some hapless level, little ever changes.
 Doris Day is reborn as Meg Ryan; Alan Ladd as Brad Pitt.
-Contemporary comparisons might even include Dorothy Lamour, Marilyn Monroe, and Liz Taylor, especially if Britney keeps up her current marriage pace.
+Contemporary comparisons might even include Dorothy Lamour, Marilyn Monroe, and Liz Taylor.

 I don’t know if Katharine and Audrey ever met – what a kick-ass combo that would have been – but I’ve read that when Paramount demanded Audrey change her name to avoid confusion, she politely but emphatically replied, “If you want me, you must take my name.”